stempler/bnd-platform/README.md

 * Adapt the configuration for wrapping JARs or adapting existing bundles, e.g. to influence the imported packages
 * Create an Eclipse Update Site / p2 repository from the created bundles

-**What *bnd-platform* does not:**
+**What *bnd-platform* does not (or at least not yet):**
 * Automatically associate version numbers to imported packages
 * Create bundles or update sites from source projects (though that would probably not be too complicated - contributions welcome!)

 Usage
 -----

-There is no official release available yet, so applying the plugin to a Gradle project can either be done by including the repository content in the **buildSrc** folder as done in the [sample project](https://github.com/stempler/bnd-platform-sample) or by installing the plugin to your local Maven repository using `gradlew install` and adding it as dependency and plugin to your build.gradle script:
+The simplest way to apply the plugin to your Gradle build is using the latest release hosted on Maven Central:

 ```groovy
 buildscript {